sylvain-lavazais/taurus-load-test-presentation/presentation/slides_EN.md

 ![](img/what-tests-load-test.png)

 Note:

+Ce type de test peut être utilisé comme un reporting de qualité d'une release à une autre, ainsi qu'un objectif à maintenir.

 The load test is the simplest way to test an application.
-The objective is to check if the application can manage the limit that has been decided before the test.
+The objective is to check if the application can manage response time and resources consumption limits that have been decided previously (by SLA for example)
-The application dependencies infrastructure services should also be monitored during the test.
+The infrastructure services should also be monitored during the test.

-in build context, this test can be used to monitor the application response time, and the objective to maintain.
+This test kind can be used as quality report to evaluate and compare a release from another.

 <!--v-->

 ### stress testing

 ![](img/what-tests-stress-test.png)